dfki-ric-underactuated-lab/acromonk/software/python/real_system/README.md

 ## Forward Brachiation using Reinforcement Learning
-A [guide](BF_Reinforcement_Learning/README.md) is provided for execution of Reinforcement learning algorithm on the AcroMonk.
+A [guide](BF_Reinforcement_Learning/README.md) is provided for the execution of the Reinforcement learning algorithm on the AcroMonk.